Prince-Mendiratta/BotsApp/README.md

 ### Easiest Way

-You can create your own BotsApp bot in minimal time without any technical knowledge or prerequisites required using this method.
+You can deploy BotsApp in minimal time without any prior knowledge using this method.

-1. Head over to BotsApp's [Official website](https://staging-botsapp.herokuapp.com/) and create an account on heroku using your email ID.
+1. Head over to BotsApp's [Official website](https://mybotsapp.com/) and create an account on heroku using your email ID.
 2. Once logged in, click on the "Deploy BotsApp" button in the sidebar.
-3. Scan the QR code shown and click on the continue button once done.
+3. Scan the QR code shown using your WhatsApp account (3 dots on top right corner -> Linked devices -> LINK A DEVICE).
+Click on the 'Continue'      button once done.
-4. If required, change the form fields.
+4. Once the bot is linked to your account, you will come across a form which can be used to manage settings/permissions of BotsApp.
+If required,    change the form fields.
 Then, click on the submit button.
 5. Wait for 1-3 minutes for the bot to start.
 This is a one time process.
+Try using the '.alive' command in any of your chats to verify whether    your bot has been deployed succesfully.

 Voila!
-You have created your bot in 5 easy steps.
+You have deployed your bot in 5 easy steps.
 Once the bot has started successfully, you'll see a integration message on your whatsapp account.

 ### Manually on Heroku